 Learn how you can get $150 deposited into your new account by opening a free account with Tangerine.

 Take some time to think what it really means to improve your financial situation to you personally.
-After all, this goal can mean very different things to different people.
-As I’ve mentioned in Step 1 above, your goals don’t need to be hefty or so ambitious that you will feel stressed out before you even start working on them.
-Avoid the temptation of researching other people’s goals or discussing them with your friends or colleagues.
+Not your parents, ex partner, friends, or society at large.
+After all, doing well financially can mean different things to different people.
+As mentioned in Step 1 above, your goals don’t need to be so hefty or ambitious that you will feel stressed out before you even start working on them.
+Avoid the temptation of researching other people’s goals online or discussing them with your friends or colleagues.
 Your financial health is unique, and so the goals you set need to make sense to you.

 For example, my goal last year was to add at least $200 extra to my monthly income.
-I had no idea how to do it, and I had no time to take on a second job or do anything else that would require my very limited time.
-I set this goal at the beginning of each year, and about a few months later I was able to add exactly $200 extra to my salary by simply filing a tax form I did not know about before (read about this form in my previous post, and raise your salary today!)
+I had no idea how to do it given my income did not change, and I had no time to take on a second job or do anything else that would require my already limited time.
+Yet, as I set this goal at the beginning of the year, about a few months later I was able to add exactly $200 extra to my salary by simply filing an additional tax form I did not know existed before (read about this form in my previous post, and raise your salary today!)

 The year after that, I added an additional $80 per month to my income via this blog.
 Even though I see this blog as my passion project that will not be able to replace my regular income (let’s be real here), it connected me to my bigger value of helping other single mothers to do much better financially.